Meet the Team

 Garcia Alanis, J. A., Gueth, M. R., & Peper, M. (in prep).
 Fronto-parietal oscillations reflect distinct proactive and reactive cognitive control mechanisms in the human brain

 Gueth, M. R., Garcia Alanis, J. A., & Peper, M. (in prep).
-Electrophysiological correlates of cognitive control during the reappraisal of pain in subjects with psychopathic personality traits.
+Keep calm and carry on – attenuated electrocortical correlates of cognitive control during emotion regulation in subjects with psychopathic traits.

 Name: Mr. Roboto